Probabilistic Computers for MIMO Detection: From Sparsification to 2D Parallel Tempering: Introduction

-Here, we address this challenge with both hardware and algorithms.
-We first implement a fully on-chip parallel tempering solver on an FPGA, fitting 15 temperature replicas of a 128-node sparsified system (1,920 p-bits total) entirely on-chip (FIG.~\ref{fig:fig1}c).
-Targeting $64 \times 64$ MIMO detection, we achieve bit error rates significantly below conventional linear detectors with complete end-to-end solution times of 4.7~ms per instance including all loading, sampling, readout, and verification overheads.
-ASIC projections in 7~nm technology indicate 89~MHz operation at 185~mW, suggesting that massive parallelism across low-power chips could approach the throughput demands of next-generation wireless systems.
-However, on-chip experiments reveal that performance is highly sensitive to the copy-constraint strength $P$, degrading sharply outside a narrow optimal window.
-To eliminate this tuning bottleneck, we employ Two-Dimensional Parallel Tempering (2D-PT) \cite{delacour2025two}, which exchanges replicas across both temperature and constraint dimensions (FIG.~\ref{fig:fig1}d).
-Validating on the Sherrington-Kirkpatrick spin glass and $128 \times 128$ MIMO instances, we show that 2D-PT achieves over $10\times$ faster convergence without manual parameter optimization, establishing a robust path toward scalable, tuning-free probabilistic computers.
+The rest of this paper develops the two methods in turn.
+Section~\ref{sec:onchip_pt} describes the fully on-chip 1D-PT solver for $64\times 64$ MIMO, fitting 11 temperature replicas of a 128-node sparsified system (1,408 p-bits) on an FPGA (FIG.~\ref{fig:fig1}c), with ASIC projections in 7~nm indicating 103~MHz at 285.8~mW.
+These projections should be viewed as a single-chip building block: problems exceeding one chip will still require decomposition or multi-chip coordination, but sparsification makes this building block compact and bounded-degree rather than all-to-all.
+On-chip experiments reveal a sharp sensitivity to the copy-constraint strength $P$, motivating Section~\ref{sec:2DPT}, where 2D-PT exchanges replicas across both temperature and constraint dimensions (FIG.~\ref{fig:fig1}d).
+Validation on the Sherrington-Kirkpatrick spin glass and on MIMO instances ($16\times 16$ in FPGA and $128\times 128$ in simulation) shows over $10\times$ faster convergence than 1D-PT with no manual parameter tuning, establishing a robust path toward scalable, tuning-free probabilistic computers.